leosperry/ha-kafka-net/README.md

 ***

 It was created with the following goals:
-* Create Home Assistant automations in .NET with abilities to:
+* Create Home Assistant automations in .NET / C# with abilities to:
   * track/retrieve states of all entities in Home Assistant
   * respond to Home Assistant state changes
   * call Home Assistant RESTful services